-We want to diversify risks by investing in companies in different stages and different sub-sectors within the biomedical area, such as biotechnology, medical devices and digital health.
+We want to diversify risks by investing in companies in different stages within the biomedical area, specifically in biotechnology.

 Healthequity is a VC fund focused on investing in early-stage companies in the Healthcare sector.
 Promoted by the Medical Association of Barcelona and the financial group Riva y Garcia, it was registered with the CNMV and founded in 2012.

 The fund finished its first investment period in early 2019.

 Minoryx Therapeutics is a spin-off company from Universitat de Barcelona and IDIBELL.
 The company is focused on the discovery and development of novel therapies for severe, orphan genetic diseases of the central nervous system (CNS).
 The lead candidate is a novel, selective and differentiated PPAR gamma agonist (leriglitazone), which is currently in clinical development in adrenomyeloneuropathy (AMN), in cerebral Adrenoleukodystrophy (cALD) and in Friedreich Ataxia (FDRA).

 Sanifit Therapeutics is a spin-off company from the Universitat de les Illes Balears.
 The company is focused on treatments for progressive vascular calcification disorders.
 The lead candidate, SNF472, is a novel small molecule, and a selective and potent inhibitor of hydroxyapatite (HAP) crystallization, the final common pathway that leads to vascular calcification, in clinical development in End Stage Kidney Disease (ESKD) patients, calciphylaxis and peripheral artery disease (PAD).